singh-man/books/README.md

 https://github.com/singh-man/effective-java-summary-3rd-ed

+- Item 19 : Create classes for inheritance or forbid it
+- Item 20 : Interfaces are better than abstract classes
 - Item 52 : Overloading
 - Item 54 : Return empty collections or arrays instead of null
 - Item 55 : Return of Optionals